RoninTech/ta-helper/content/travels/nepal-in-spring.md

 The next day was the longest yet, 26k with a lot of elevation changes.
 Jin needed to make up time so was going all the way to Ghasa, we said we'd do a game time decision in Kalopani and see if we would go on or not.
 In the end we stayed together.
 We ended up stopping for tea in a small village, we were the only non locals.
 There was a rain storm when we were leaving so Ram said we should stay for lunch and wait it out.
 The ladies there were really nice, gave us a little brazier to sit around.
 They were looking after a little girl who was trouble, but really cute.
 She kept watching us the whole time.
 We had a nice break while it was raining then headed off.

 This was another of my favorite days, even though it was very, very long.
 The scenery was beautiful.
 We were by the river, up and down valleys and walking though forest or meadows.
 We even passed a Nepalese Military training compound.
 We did have to walk on the road a bit and there was a lot of construction going on along with traffic.
 It made for a long day.
 At one point we had to cross a suspension bridge that had been partially covered by a rock slide.
 Ram went first and made us go one at a time to make sure it was safe.
 I am not a fan of suspension bridges, I always think they will collapse and I dislike they way the bounce.
-I loved this one, the rocks kept it stable... they probably also severally damaged it but it was solid.
+I loved this one, the rocks kept it stable... they probably also severely damaged it but it was solid.

 We all yelled out John Denver's Country Roads at one point to keep ourselves going.
 Ram just shook his head.
 When we eventually got to the Eagle Nest Guest House in Ghasa, we had gone about 28K.
 The guesthouse was great through, comfy beds, hot water showers and amazing food.